Analysis | The debate over whether the Senate can hear Trump’s impeachment: An explainer

 We won’t be giving any Pinocchios, because the question is still a “known unknown,” as we previously found.
 Instead, we will give readers the legal lay of the land.

 No court appears to have ruled on this question, the text of the Constitution doesn’t spell out the answer, and past practice in Congress is an inconclusive guide.
-The bottom line is the Constitution gives the Senate the “sole power” to try all impeachments, and so whatever the Senate decides will settle the debate once and for all.
+The bottom line is the Constitution gives the Senate the “sole Power” to try all impeachments, and so whatever the Senate decides will settle the debate once and for all.

 The Facts

-Article II, Section 4 of the Constitution, says, “The President, Vice President and all civil officers of the United States, shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors.”
+Article II, Section 4, of the Constitution, says, “The President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.”

 This section lists only sitting officers, not former officials, but it says nothing about disqualifying people from holding future office.

 Article I, Section 3, says: “The Senate shall have the sole Power to try all Impeachments.
 When sitting for that Purpose, they shall be on Oath or Affirmation.
 When the President of the United States is tried, the Chief Justice shall preside: And no Person shall be convicted without the Concurrence of two thirds of the Members present.
-Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust or profit under the United States.”
+Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under the United States.”

 This section says the maximum penalty for those impeached and convicted is not just getting fired.
 The Senate also may choose to impose a ban from holding future office.
 It raises several questions.
 Aren’t all people who get banned from office by necessity former officeholders?
 (It’s hard to be both banned and in office at the same time.)
 Could the Senate proceed with a trial and ban an official who resigned or left office some other way?